Breakpoint23/Activity_Walk_Est/README.md

     - start the data stream from polar.
 For which one needs to call function *start* from **polar.run** module (takes no arguments).
     - start the estimation algorithms .
 For which one needs to call function *start* from **main.run** module (takes no arguments).
+    - while initializing main.run module, it will pop up the GUI but it'll also ask the user to select a walking speed estimation model to run in the terminal.

 4. Directory test contains few example scripts for this library.